top of page

 Section 5.6 Fundraising

-2. Fundraisers may be organized by a Fundraising Committee.
+2. General commonwealth fundraisers may be organized by a Fundraising Committee.
 Electronic payment is the preferred method.
 All physical currency received shall be handled solely by the Executive Board or Treasurer.

 3. Funds collected will be deposited into the Lighthouse bank account and allocated at the discretion of the Executive Board.